jinglescode/jinglescode.github.io/_posts/2020-11-15-introducing-objectron-imagenet-to-advance-3d-object-understanding.md

 # How to perform 3D object detection (sample solutions provided)

 Along with the dataset, the team shared their solutions to predict 3D bounding boxes.
-They provided solutions for four categories of objects — shoes, chairs, mugs, and cameras.
+They provided solutions for four categories of objects — *shoes, chairs, mugs, and cameras*.
 Here are some sample results of a 3D object detection solution running on a mobile device.

 Sample results of 3D object detection from the sample solutions running on mobile. [[source](https://ai.googleblog.com/2020/11/announcing-objectron-dataset.html)]: